2011–12 Anorthosis Famagusta FC season

 The 2011–12 season was the 101st season in Anorthosis Famagusta FC history and their 63rd consecutive season in Cypriot First Division, the top division of Cyprus football.
 It covered a period from 1 July 2011 to 30 May 2012.

 Anorthosis Famagusta began the season in the second qualifying round of Europa League.
 Anorthosis faced the Georgian Cup winner for the 2010-2011 season, Gagra Georgia.
 In the first match, Anorthosis Famagusta defeated the Georgian club 3–0 in Andonis Papadopoulos stadium, with MVP Jan Rezek.
 After an unfavorable game, Anorthosis Famagusta was defeated 2–0 at the home stadium of Gagra, following some mistakes from the goalkeeper Matúš Kozáčik, especially at the first goal.
 In the third qualifying round, Anorthosis encountered FK Rabotnički Skopje.
-The first match in Antonis Papadopoulos Stadium was not the ideal for the Anorthosis; after the first 70 minutes the score was 0–0.
+The first match in Antonis Papadopoulos Stadium was not ideal for Anorthosis; after the first 70 minutes the score was 0–0.
 FK Rabotnički eventually won the game 2-0.
 In the second match at the Philip II Arena, Anorthosis defeated FK Rabotnički 1–2 with goals from Jan Rezek and Cristovão Ramos.
 Rabotnički scored at the end of the second half with the score at 2–0 and the game went into extra time.
 After the match against FK Rabotnički, Dimitar Ivankov was released from Anorthosis with the reason that he could not help.
 After 9 weeks, an unannounced inspection conducted on groups that participated in the Europa League found all the squad of FK Rabotnički to be doped.